-With one of the most beautiful and accessible skating and sledding facilities available in the Great Lakes Bay Region, The Friends of Hoyt Park and Positive Results in Downtown Saginaw are keeping their fingers crossed for cool temperatures and plenty of snowfall as the sixth season of Bringing Back the Ice at Hoyt Park commences and plans are finalized for the 5th Annual Outhouse Race.
-Featuring Free Open Skating & Sledding, affordable $2.00 skate rentals and free hot chocolate and cookies served at Hoyt Park’s renovated warming house, five weeks of fun and family oriented events are scheduled beginning Saturday, January 20th and concluding on Saturday February 17th with the 5th Annual Outhouse Race, which is sponsored by 97.3 Joe FM.
+With easily one of the most beautiful and accessible skating and sledding facilities available in the Great Lakes Bay Region, The Friends of Hoyt Park, Positive Results in Downtown Saginaw, and the Saginaw County Parks & Recreation department are teaming up to pull together and incredible array of Winter activities and keeping their fingers crossed for cold temperatures and at least 4-inches of snowfall as the 11h Season of Bringing Back the Ice at Hoyt Park commences on Saturday, January 14th and concludes with the 9th Annual Outhouse Race on February 11th.

 During the 1920’s when Hoyt Park was at its peak during the winter months, as many as 7,000 patrons would converge upon this expansive skating & sledding resource in one day, while averaging 100,000 skaters every winter; and throughout the decades it has remained the crown jewel of Saginaw’s parks & recreational programs.